Frequently Asked Questions

 Will I fit in?

-If I enroll in the CSB/SJU Upward Bound, does this mean I have to attend CSB/SJU once I graduate from high school?
+If I enroll in Upward Bound, do I have to attend CSB or SJU for college?

 No, not at all.
-While a number of our students do chose to attend CSB/SJU, it's certainly not a requirement.
+While a number of our students do choose to attend CSB or SJU, it's certainly not a requirement.

 Can I still apply if I'm failing one or more of my classes?